polkadot-developers/polkadot-docs/develop/blockchains/maintenance/storage-migrations.md

 - **[`pre_upgrade`](https://paritytech.github.io/polkadot-sdk/master/frame_support/traits/trait.Hooks.html#method.pre_upgrade){target=\_blank}** - before a runtime upgrade begins, the `pre_upgrade` function performs preliminary checks and captures the current state.
 It returns encoded state data that can be used for `post-upgrade` verification.
 This function must never modify storage - it should only read and verify the existing state.
 The data it returns typically includes critical state values that should remain consistent or transform predictably during migration

 - **[`post_upgrade`](https://paritytech.github.io/polkadot-sdk/master/frame_support/traits/trait.Hooks.html#method.post_upgrade){target=\_blank}** - after the migration completes, `post_upgrade` validates its success.
 It receives the state data captured by `pre_upgrade` and uses this to verify that the migration executed correctly.
 This function checks for storage consistency and ensures all data transformations occurred as expected.
 Like `pre_upgrade`, it operates exclusively in testing environments and should not modify storage

-### Migration Logic

-When implementing the actual migration logic, your code needs to handle several key responsibilities.
-Your migration implementation should:

-- Read existing storage values in their original format
-- Transform data to match the new format
-- Write updated values back to storage
-- Calculate and return consumed weight

 ### Migration Structure